EteimZ/The_AI_Guide_Book/ReadMe.md

-# Generative AI Guide book
+# The AI Guide book

 This repo is my note to the ever evolving Generative AI landscape.